 - Spring cleaning: don’t forget about your pipes.
 Lastly, when you’re doing spring cleaning, don’t forget about your pipes; especially the wastewater pipes that move water out of your home.
 They should be cleaned too!
 Have a plumber come in and inspect your pipes and clean them out each year so you never have to worry about backed up lines that won’t drain.

 Keep Your Plumbing Safe With One Source

 April is here!
 Spring is here!
 That means we can all enjoy the beautiful weather and the great outdoors.
-But as a homeowner, be aware that the fluctuating temperatures of spring could be hard on your plumbing.
+But as a homeowner, be aware that the fluctuating temperatures of spring could be hard on your Colorado Springs plumbing.
 These simple tips will help keep things flowing for you!
-For more info on what you can do to prepare for spring, or to schedule a spring plumbing or HVAC service in Colorado Springs or Denver, please give One Source Home Service a call today!
+For more info on what you can do to prepare for spring, or to schedule a spring plumbing maintenance or HVAC service in Colorado Springs, please give One Source Home Service a call today!